muradwahid/data-table-wp-plugin/readme.md

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Description of the Data Table

-- Data Table is a WordPress plugin that allows you to create and manage tables on your website.
-It provides an easy-to-use interface and a wide range of features, making it suitable for both beginners and experienced users.
+Data Table is a WordPress plugin for creating and managing tables on your site.
+Easy-to-use with powerful features!

 == Description ==

-- Data Table is a powerful and versatile plugin that allows you to create and manage tables on your WordPress website with ease.
+Data Table is a powerful and versatile plugin that allows you to create and manage tables on your WordPress website with ease.
 It is suitable for a wide range of use cases, including displaying data, creating price lists, and building interactive tables. its user-friendly interface and powerful features, Data Table is the perfect plugin for creating and managing tables on your WordPress website.

 **[Demos](https://bblockswp.com/demo/data-table)**